s4ysolutions/grammar-tutor/README.md

 easy refactoring and evolving.

 Implementation is layered by problem-level API and db-access level API.
-The latter is not supposed to be called from UI code and contains 2 key-value storages: one with immediate availabe snapshots ([implemented with Local Storage](https://github.com/s4ysolutions/srpska-gramatika/tree/main/src/kv/sync)) and promise results assumin neteork requests ([implemented with IndexDB] (https://github.com/s4ysolutions/srpska-gramatika/tree/main/src/kv/promise)).
+The latter is not supposed to be called from UI code and contains 2 key-value storages: one with immediate available snapshots ([implemented with Local Storage](https://github.com/s4ysolutions/srpska-gramatika/tree/main/src/kv/sync)) and promise results assuming network requests ([implemented with IndexDB] (https://github.com/s4ysolutions/srpska-gramatika/tree/main/src/kv/promise)).

 Both storages provide observables to let the consumers be notified about the storage changes through RXJS observables.